swiftlang/swift/docs/SIL.rst

   functions.
 Then it rewrites all specialized usages of the generic to a direct call of the appropriate specialized function.
-- **Witness and VTable Devirtualization** for a given type looks up the associated method from a class's vtable or a types witness table and replaces the indirect virtual call with a call to the mapped function.
+- **Witness and VTable Devirtualization** for a given type looks up the associated method from a class's vtable or a type witness table and replaces the indirect virtual call with a call to the mapped function.
 - **Performance Inlining**